Frequently Asked Questions (FAQs)

 How does the schedule for the Rush Weeks work?

 The second week of events often includes smaller, invite-only events, which allow chapters and prospective members to narrow down their choices for membership.
+You may be contacted by chapters through phone, text, social media direct messages, or email with more information.

 What happens at rush events?